jmeriksson/skapa/README.md

     <?php endif; ?>
 </div>
 ```
-6. Your new module can now be added to a page :tada:
+6. Your new module can now be added to a page! :tada: